y1zhou/knowledge-base/content/courses/maths-stat/1-probability/1.1-basics/index.md

   maths-stat:
     name: Basic Concepts
     parent: Chapter 1.
 Probability
-    weight: 2
+    weight: 10
 ---

 In this chapter, we introduce the concept of the probability of an event.
 Then we show how probabilities can be computed in certain situations.
 As a preliminary, however, we need to discuss the concept of the sample space and the events of an experiment.

 ## Experiment, sample space and events

 An experiment is the process by which an observation is made.
 In particular, we are interested in a `random experiment` whose outcome is not predictable with certainty.
-The set of *all* possible outcomes of an experiment is known as the `sample space` of the experiment, and is often denoted $S$.
+The set of _all_ possible outcomes of an experiment is known as the `sample space` of the experiment, and is often denoted $S$.
 An `event` (denoted $E$) is a set that contains some possible outcomes of the random experiment.

 By definition, any event is a subset of the sample space.
 For a given random experiment, its sample space is unique.
 Let's see some examples.